openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 ## `@Expect` Macro

-Function: `@Expect` declares an Expect assertion, used within test functions.
-The test case continues execution if the assertion fails.
+Function: `@Expect` declares an Expect assertion, used inside test functions.
+If the assertion fails, the test case continues execution.

 1. `@Expect(leftExpr, rightExpr)`: Compares whether `leftExpr` and `rightExpr` are the same.
 2. `@Expect(condition: Bool)`: Checks whether `condition` is `true`, i.e., `@Expect(condition: Bool)` is equivalent to `@Expect(condition: Bool, true)`.
-3. `@Expect[customAssertion](arguments...)`: Calls the `customAssertion` function with the specified arguments `arguments`.
+3. `@Expect[customAssertion](arguments...)`: Calls the `customAssertion` function with the specified `arguments`.
 For details, see [`@CustomAssertion`](#customassertion-macro).
+4. `@Expect(leftExpr, rightExpr, delta: deltaExpr)`: Enables approximate equality functionality using the `delta` parameter.
+5. `@Expect(leftExpr <comparison_operator> rightExpr, delta: deltaExpr)`: Enables approximate equality functionality using the `delta` parameter.

 ## `@ExpectThrows` Macro

-Function: Declares an [Expected Exception Assertion](../../unittest/unittest_samples/unittest_basics.md#expected-exception-assertion), used within test functions.
-The test case continues execution if the assertion fails.
+Function: Declares an [expected exception assertion](../../unittest/unittest_samples/unittest_basics.md#expected-exception-assertion), used inside test functions.
+If the assertion fails, the test case continues execution.

 ## `@Fail` Macro

-Function: Declares an [Expected Failure Assertion](../../unittest/unittest_samples/unittest_basics.md#failure-assertion), used within test functions.
-The test case stops if the assertion fails.
+Function: Declares an [expected failure assertion](../../unittest/unittest_samples/unittest_basics.md#failure-assertion), used inside test functions.
+If the assertion fails, the test case stops.

 ## `@FailExpect` Macro

-Function: Declares an [Expected Failure Assertion](../../unittest/unittest_samples/unittest_basics.md#failure-assertion), used within test functions.
-The test case continues execution if the assertion fails.
+Function: Declares an [expected failure assertion](../../unittest/unittest_samples/unittest_basics.md#failure-assertion), used inside test functions.
+If the assertion fails, the test case continues execution.

 ## `@Measure` Macro

 Function: Used to specify a [Measurement](../../unittest/unittest_package_api/unittest_package_interfaces.md#interface-measurement) instance for performance testing.
-Can only be applied within the scope of a class or top-level function marked with the `@Test` macro.
+It can only be applied within the scope of a class or top-level function marked with `@Test`.
 For each `Measurement`, different measurements are performed.
 Therefore, specifying more `Measurement` instances will take more time for performance testing.
 The default value is [TimeNow](../../unittest/unittest_package_api/unittest_package_structs.md#struct-timenow)(), which internally uses [DateTime](../../time/time_package_api/time_package_structs.md#struct-datetime).now() for measurement.

-Example:
+For example:

 ```cangjie
 @Test